-Beauregard Council on Aging, Inc.
+Vernon Council on Aging, Inc.

-- c) Trace the deposit slip total to the actual deposit per the bank statement. - No exceptions noted. - d) Observe the deposit was made within one business day of receipt at the collection location (within one week if the depository is more than 10 miles from the collection location or the deposit is less than \$100 and the cash is stored securely in a locked safe or drawer). - Deposits were not made within one business day of receipt. - e) Trace the actual deposit per the bank statement to the general ledger. - No exceptions noted.
+- c) Trace the deposit slip total to the actual deposit per the bank statement. - No exceptions noted. - d) Observe the deposit was made within one business day of receipt at the collection location (within one week if the depository is more than 10 miles from the collection location or the deposit is less than \$100 and the cash is stored securely in a locked safe or drawer). - Deposits not made daily, some held up to two weeks. - e) Trace the actual deposit per the bank statement to the general ledger. - No exceptions noted.